huichen/wukong/docs/en/codelab.md

 })
 ```

-[Types.EngineInitOptions] (/types/engine_init_options.go) defines the initialization engines need to set parameters, such as where the loaded word from the dictionary file, stop word lists, indexes, type, BM25 parameters, and the default rating rules (see "Search" a) and output pagination options.
+[Types.EngineInitOptions](/types/engine_init_options.go) defines the initialization engines need to set parameters, such as where the loaded word from the dictionary file, stop word lists, indexes, type, BM25 parameters, and the default rating rules (see "Search" a) and output pagination options.
 Please read the details of the code structure of the Notes.

 What must be emphasized is that please choose carefully IndexerInitOptions.IndexType type, there are three different types of index table: